tomvalk/G-D-Scripts/PHP/README.md

 # PHP-cURL-Scripts
-PHP-cURL script for sending XML code/files via the IP-Control-API
+PHP-cURL script for sending XML code/files via the IP-Control-API to a G&D device

 ## Prerequisite:
 ```